MJMcP/rock-lizard-spock/README.md

   - Media
 Acknowledgements

 Many thanks to Precious Ijege for his feedback on this assignment, once again to the various sources of coding and styling that I resourced from and listed within the credits section.
+I'd like to thank the following individuals in Tutor Support - Ed Bradley,